davidolejniczak/RaceFileFinder/README.md

 Live Demo: https://cyclingfilefinder.vercel.app/
 Backend API: https://cyclingfilefinder-25df5d1a64a0.herokuapp.com/

+The backend has a 30s start up time if not hot.
+(This explains the lack of immediate feedback when searching)

 ## Example
 - Type in `Milano-Sanermo` in the searh box and press Enter
 - The resutls table will appear with the results from the race